pourmand1376/al-folio/_posts/2021-09-17-useful-sites.md

 [Online Mathematics Editor](https://www.mathcha.io/)

-A fast way to write and share mathematics, especially when you don't have access to LATEX
+A fast way to write and share mathematics, especially when you don't have access to LATEX.
+Also, whenever I need to write some formulas, I first come here and write them, then export them into LATEX.
+It is a lot easier.

 ## Tools